pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 There are many different ways to measure page speed and performance.
 This guide will be tuning for the metrics set forth from the [Think With Google](https://www.thinkwithgoogle.com/){.external} team.
 These include:

-- Reducing server response time
+- Reduce Server Response Time
-- How to Compress Images
+- Compress Images
-- Minify Resources such as HTML, CSS, and JavaScript
+- Deliver Efficient CSS and JavaScript
-- Eliminate render-blocking JavaScript and CSS in above-the-fold content
-- Avoid landing page redirects
+- Avoid Redirects
 - Leverage Browser Caching

-## Reduce server response time for initial HTML
+## Reduce Server Response Time
 Leverage caching with Pantheon's Global CDN to reduce the time it takes for a browser to get an initial response from your site.

-### Full-page caching
+### Full-Page Caching
 To get a high score from a website speed grader, you will need a cached copy of the HTML physically close to the machine doing the testing.
 Waiting for a response to come from across the ocean is a nonstarter.

 Pantheon’s Global Edge provides an out-of-the box Content Delivery Network (CDN) with performance and security benefits for every site, regardless of service level.
 This allows sites to scale for higher traffic with faster response times by serving anonymous visitors cached content from the closest point of presence (POP) instead of processing the request at the application level.